blkperl/minichess/README-HW1.txt

 for i in `seq 10000` ; do echo game $i; ruby game.rb >> /tmp/minichess.log;  done

+Update: Found bug, game file didn't check to see if the game was over after the first random move is made.

 I still need to implement humanMove and reading in a board before moving on to Homework 2.

 See README.md for instructions on how to run it.